-Buildings with 3 or more units that have:
+Buildings with three or more units that have:

-Buildings that are proposed for conversion to condominiums to be sold to the public after January 1, 2019, must be inspected prior to the first close of escrow.
+Buildings proposed for conversion to condominiums to be sold to the public after January 1, 2019, must be inspected before the first close of escrow.

 When Must the Buildings be Inspected?

-Inspections of the balconies, decks, porches, stairways, walkways, and entries as described above must be inspected by January 1, 2025, with certain exceptions, and requires subsequent inspections every 6 years.
+The balconies, decks, porches, stairways, walkways, and entries described above must be inspected by January 1, 2025, with certain exceptions, and require subsequent inspections every six years.

 The inspection of buildings for which a building permit application has been

-submitted on or after January 1, 2019, shall occur no later than 6 years following issuance of a certificate of occupancy from the local jurisdiction and shall otherwise comply with the provisions of this law.
+submitted on or after January 1, 2019, shall occur no later than six years following the issuance of a certificate of occupancy from the local jurisdiction and shall otherwise comply with the provisions of this law.

-If the property was inspected within 3 years prior to January 1, 2019, by an
+If the property was inspected within three years before January 1, 2019, by an

 Who Can Perform the Inspections?